 There’s about 160 reasons why I love Singapore’s Botanical Gardens to match the 160 years it has already been around to grow and mature.
 Though its longevity can be seen everywhere from its enormous grandfather trees to its colonial buildings, it also benefits from Singapore’s characteristic ever-evolving approach.
 We love the Learning Forest that features a network of boardwalks and elevated walkways allowing visitors to explore habitats ranging from a freshwater forest wetland to a lowland rainforest.
 Your older kids can learn about freshwater forest wetland ecosystems at the Keppel Discovery Wetlands and littles can marvel amongst a collection of some of the tallest tree species in Southeast Asia!

 The botanics (a UNESCO World heritage site) stretches over a huge area and so you can get lost ( in a wonderful way) within.
 Each time I visit I tend to find something more to explore.
-With kids my favourites are the Jacob Ballas Children’s Garden with its cheeky squirts fountains and treehouse slide.
+With kids my favourites are the Jacob Ballas Children’s Garden with its cheeky squirts fountains (currently under renovation) and treehouse slide.
 For visitors I’m always so proud to show them the exquisite orchid garden or pay a visit to one of the fab restaurants or coffee shops.
-In 2020 the Botanic Gardens will increase by more than 10% when the full Gallop Extension opens — with everything from a “forest bath” to a nature-inspired playground, it’s sure to be a hit.

 For me, my favourite walk is around Swan Lake.
 It was my go-to walk when I had a newborn, as you can park easily and it’s close enough to my house to not panic if there’s a sudden happy explosion or breastfeeding crisis!
 I would often go early and sip on a cold smoothie, smile at the baby and smugly meander past all the hot sweaty mamas doing their boot camps!
 It’s so magical and feels so far removed from city life.